 - Easter candy or plastic Easter eggs

-- Spread chopped pecans evenly on a baking sheet and put in 300F degree oven for 5 minutes to toast them.
+- Next, spread chopped pecans evenly on a baking sheet and put in 300F degree oven for 5 minutes to toast them.

-- After removal of pecans, put oven temperature up to 350F.
+- Then, after removal of pecans, put oven temperature up to 350F.

-- In a mixing bowl, add flour, baking soda, baking powder, cloves, nutmeg, cinnamon, and salt.
+- Next, in a mixing bowl, add flour, baking soda, baking powder, cloves, nutmeg, cinnamon, and salt.

-- In another mixing bowl, add white sugar, brown sugar, vanilla, eggs, oil, mandarin oranges and apple sauce.
+- Then, in another mixing bowl, add white sugar, brown sugar, vanilla, eggs, oil, mandarin oranges and apple sauce.
 Mix until the brown sugar lumps are gone.
 Begin to add flour mixture a little at a time until well combined.

 - Stir in carrots and toasted pecans by hand.

 - Next, spray insides of baking dishes with cooking spray and fill 2/3 full with carrot cake mixture.
 Bake small baking dishes for approximately 20-25 min on 350F and the larger round baking dish for about 45-50 minutes.
 Insert a toothpick or knife in the middle of the cakes to see if they come out clean.
 Let cool to the touch before applying icing.